tobirolinew/Crystal/README.md

 `rigidMC` is the system for locating stationary points on the interaction potential energy surfaces of rigid molecular clusters.
-Each monomer is described by 6 curvilinear rigid-body coordinates (3 rotational Euler angles + 3 spherical translational coordinates), and the traversal explores the intermonomer configuration space.
+Within the fully general internal-coordinate model of `rigidMC`, each monomer is described by 6 curvilinear rigid-body coordinates (3 rotational Euler angles + 3 spherical translational coordinates), and the traversal explores the intermonomer configuration space.
 The cost function is the interaction energy (relative to the energy of the fully dissociated and relaxed cluster).